3 Ways to Kill Your Lead List

 What if YOUR emails were met with eager anticipation by an audience ready to absorb your latest nugget of wisdom, a new idea, or a new story to which they can relate?

-Of course, you can take engagement a step further – by ensuring that your emails are related to the interest of any particular lead.
 Because yes, sending emails that are NOT relevant to your leads is another sure way to kill off your list – or at least that portion of it that has no interest in a particular topic.
+Applying strategic segmentation to improve engagement gives you a practical roadmap for doing exactly that—matching the right message to the right person at the right time.

 Content that will provide value to some or all of the people on your list, and segmenting that list so you can provide value ONLY in the interest areas of each lead – those are the keys to engagement – and engagement is what keeps your list alive.